piotr-nwt/Github/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN/README.md

 As a result this is very scalable architecture which fits the needs of large Enterprise customers requiring high performance.

+In this architecture you can configure an Azure Virtual WAN hub router to peer with Fortigates in your Cloud Security Services Hub & SDWAN/VPN Services Hub  using BGP Peering described [here](https://learn.microsoft.com/en-us/azure/virtual-wan/create-bgp-peering-hub-portal)

 ## Post deployment